lastmanrichard/django-rest-knox/docs/settings.md

 Settings in Knox are handled in a similar way to the rest framework settings.
 All settings are namespaced in the `'REST_KNOX'` setting.

+The Knox settings must come below the 'REST_FRAMEWORK' settings in 'settings.py', if you're going to reference their 'api_settings'.
+If the rest framework settings come below, they will not be applied.

 Example `settings.py`

 ```python